-Sign up Bonus Points
+Sign up bonus points

 Banks and frequent flyer programs compete hard with each other to attract new customers.
-Usually, you need to spend between $1,000 - $3,000 on eligible purchases within the first 2-3 months to get the signup points.
+Usually, you need to spend between $1,000 - $3,000 on eligible purchases within the first two to three months to get the signup points.

 To get extra status credits from your credit card is a new development for the Australian market.
 Not only will you pocket a heap of points just for switching over to a new credit card, but you can now find cards that will give you status credits as well.

-For example, the ANZ Travel Adventures Card, American Express Ultimate and Virgin Australia Velocity Flyer Card give cardholders a 'free' complimentary return domestic flight each year -- the value of which will be determined by where you go (fly Sydney to Perth!).
-Or in the case of the American Express Explorer Card gives cardholders a $400 travel credit each year to be spent through the Amex Travel Agency.
+For example, the ANZ Travel Adventures Card, American Express Ultimate and Virgin Australia Velocity Flyer Card give cardholders a complimentary return domestic flight each year—the value of which will be determined by where you go (fly Sydney to Perth!).
+Or in the case of the American Express Explorer Card, cardholders receive a $400 travel credit each year to be spent through the Amex Travel Agency.